Policy last updated

 About Smile Squad

-- improve access to oral health care and education for children, resulting in better health outcomes into adulthood
+- improve access to oral health care and education for children, resulting in better health and wellbeing outcomes into adulthood

 Services provided to schools